macmade/unicorn-bios/README.md

         --help   / -h:  Displays help.
         --memory / -m:  The amount of memory to allocate for the virtual machine (in megabytes).
 Defaults to 64.
-        --int-break:    Breaks on interrupt calls.
+        --break-int:    Breaks on interrupt calls.
+        --break-iret:   Breaks on interrupt returns.

 ### Installation: